Why Two People in the Same Mood Need Different Strategies

 The Failure of One-Size-Fits-All Approaches

 Many people use automatic coping mechanisms, like “take a break” or “think positively,” to control their emotions.
 These methods are not always successful, but they can be useful in certain circumstances.
+Find Out Why One Regulation Strategy Doesn’t Work for Every Emotion.

 A tactic that works for one individual might not work for another due to: